What do I do when the tenant doesn't pay?

 - The Urgent Late Notice includes many features:

 Late Rent Notice - Be prompt in issuing your tenant a late notice when the rent is not paid by the end of the rent grace period.
 (That is the date rent becomes late - in my lease it is after the 5th day after due date).
 I always recommend using a late notice that informs the tenant of late fees.
-(As long as your lease provides for late fees) I also think it's a good idea to let the tenant know that you or your management company operate on a schedule and the clock is always ticking each month.
+(As long as your lease provides for late fees) I also think it's a good idea to let the tenants know that you or your management company operate on a schedule and the clock is always ticking each month.

 - Phone call- If after you haven't received the rent or a response from the tenant within a reasonable time (2-4 days after sending/delivering the Late Notice), give the tenant a call to find out what is wrong.
 This can be done before the late notice is sent if you like.
 Give the tenant a "heads up" that the late fees can build daily.
 Also inform the tenant that on ____, 20__ the account automatically goes to the attorney's office for eviction procedings plus the attorneys fee will be added to the balance owed (if your lease provides for attorney fees like mine does.)

 - Eviction Notice / Attorneys Letter - Another effective incentive to make the tenant try to avoid eviction is an Attorney's Warning Letter (optional) instructing the tenant to pay all rent and late fees before actually commencing eviction in court.
 (Ask your attorney to prepare a warning letter for pre-eviction situations.)
 I send it along with a Notice to Pay Rent or Quit, Demand for Payment.
 I also warn the tenants in the notice that we are about to make a negative impact on their credit record.